ppalucki/owca/docs/extending.rst

 All WCA features (detection/CMS integration) are based on internal components and use the same mechanism for initialization.

-From high-level standpoint, main entry point to application is only responsible for instantiation of python classes defined in yaml configuration, then parsing and preparing logging infrastructure and then call generic `run` method on already created `Runner` class.  `Runner` class is a main vehicle integrating all other objects together.
+From high-level standpoint, main entry point to application is only responsible for instantiation of python classes defined in yaml configuration, then parsing and preparing logging infrastructure and then call generic ``run`` method on already created ``Runner`` class.
+``Runner`` class is a main vehicle integrating all other depended objects together.

 For example, ``MeasurementRunner`` is a simple loop that uses `Node` class as interface to discover locally running tasks, collect metrics for those tasks